conan-io/conan-center-index/docs/error_knowledge_base.md

 #### **<a name="KB-H022">#KB-H022</a>: "CPPSTD MANAGEMENT"**

-If the library is detected as a pure C library (sources doesn't conatain any file with the following extensions: ["cc", "cpp", "cxx", "c++m", "cppm", "cxxm", "h++", "hh", "hxx", "hpp"]) then it has to remove the [compiler.cppstd](https://docs.conan.io/1/howtos/manage_cpp_standard.html) subsetting, because the cpp standard library shouldn't affect the binary ID:
+If the library is detected as a pure C library (sources doesn't contain any file with the following extensions: ["cc", "cpp", "cxx", "c++m", "cppm", "cxxm", "h++", "hh", "hxx", "hpp"]) then it has to remove the [compiler.cppstd](https://docs.conan.io/1/howtos/manage_cpp_standard.html) subsetting, because the cpp standard library shouldn't affect the binary ID:

 ```python
 class SomeRecipe(ConanFile):